 Christian Criticisms of Ex-Timonies.

-So Christian critics must both invalidate our reasons for dissatisfaction and make us look like untrustworthy and unreliable narrators of our own stories.
-But they must do these things while also making Christian testimonies look reliable and trustworthy by contrast.
+So first, Christian critics must invalidate our reasons for dissatisfaction.
+Second, they must make us look like untrustworthy and unreliable narrators.
+And they must do these things while also making Christian testimonies look reliable and trustworthy.
 That’s not as easy a task as it might seem!

-Mainly Christians’ goal is to poison the well so that Christians will distrust and steer clear of ex-timonies.
+Mainly Christians’ goal is to poison the well.
+They need Christians to distrust, sneer at, and steer clear of ex-timonies.
 So as we progress through our critique, be considering how Christians try to play Last Ideology Standing with competing narratives.

 Criticism 1: Meaniepie Ex-Christians Are Trying to Deconvert Us!
 Waaah!